rrenomeron/ublue-tr/README.md

 The `latest` tag will automatically point to the latest build.
 That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.

+If you want to try Fedora 40, use ``ublue-tr-40`` as the image name.
+Eventually this will become the regular image, once I determine Fedora 40 is stable enough and I've confident in the upgrade experience.

 ## Installing via ISO

 You can generate an offline ISO with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).
 Or, just install Fedora Silverblue and follow the instructions above.